-Go for a dip year-round in the lake, or make the most of the dry season to set off on the many walking and cycling paths, or picnic on the lush lawns.
+Go for a dip year-round in the lake, or make the most of the dry season to set off on the walking and cycling paths.

 Lake Alexander is a man-made lake that provides safe swimming throughout the year, and is a popular picnic and barbecue stop.
 Lake Alexander is part of Darwin's East Point Reserve, and is set on a peninsular of land overlooking Beagle Gulf.